TyGrim13/4WinnerFlows/README.md

 ##DIAMOND PRICING RULE WORKFLOW

+This workflow outlines how pricing is dynamically adjusted based on the lead time provided by customers.
+The pricing structure incentivizes clients to provide more advance notice for orders, offering discounts for longer lead times and mark-ups for shorter lead times.
+The primary goal is to ensure customers understand how planning ahead can result in cost savings, while last-minute orders incur additional charges due to the expedited processing required.

+Breakdown:
+Customer Places Order:

+The process begins when a customer places an order for products or services.
+Lead Time Provided?:

+The system checks if the customer has provided a lead time (the number of weeks before the delivery date).
+If no lead time is provided, the system prompts that it is required to proceed with pricing adjustments.
+Lead Time of 6 Weeks or More:

+Customers who provide a lead time of 6 weeks or more receive the maximum benefit, with a 20% mark-up applied.
+This encourages early planning and efficient scheduling for production.
+Lead Time of 4 to 6 Weeks:

+For orders with 4 to 6 weeks of lead time, a 15% mark-up is applied.
+This still rewards early notice but offers slightly reduced savings compared to the maximum.
+Lead Time of 2 to 4 Weeks:

+If the lead time falls between 2 and 4 weeks, a 10% mark-up is applied.
+While it's still manageable, this timeframe requires more immediate production planning.
+Lead Time of 1 to 2 Weeks:

+Orders with a lead time of 1 to 2 weeks receive a 5% mark-up, reflecting the tighter scheduling required to fulfill the order.
+Lead Time Less than 1 Week:

+For orders with less than 1 week of notice, a 30% mark-up is applied.
+This significant increase reflects the need for rush processing and prioritization of resources to meet the tight deadline.
+Why This System Works:
+Incentivizes Early Planning: Customers are encouraged to provide longer lead times for more cost-effective pricing.
+Reflects Real Costs: Shorter lead times demand more resources, so mark-ups help cover the cost of expedited production.
+Clear and Transparent: By showing this pricing structure, clients can easily see the financial benefits of advanced planning, leading to smoother production cycles for the business.

 ```mermaid

 %%{init: {'theme': 'forest', 'themeVariables': { 'primaryColor': '#4a90e2', 'edgeLabelBackground': '#ffffff', 'tertiaryColor': '#f4f4f4', 'primaryBorderColor': '#333', 'primaryTextColor': '#333', 'fontFamily': 'Arial'}}}%%